etcd-io/etcd/Documentation/op-guide/configuration.md

 + Specify the cost / strength of the bcrypt algorithm for hashing auth passwords.
 Valid values are between 4 and 31.
 + default: 10

+### --bcrypt-cost
++ Specify the cost / strength of the bcrypt algorithm for hashing auth passwords.
+Valid values are between 4 and 31.
++ default: 10

 ## Experimental flags

 ### --experimental-corrupt-check-time